 I went for a walk today, obviously sans dog.
 And something happened in my brain that I haven’t experienced in the decade I had walked with Claddagh.
 I became aware of what other people may think about me, as I walk along, alone.

 When I had Claddagh, our walks were interactive.
 It was just her and me in the world.
-I gave no thoughts to the perceptions of the individuals passing me in cars.
+I have no thoughts to the perceptions of the individuals passing me in cars.
 They only existed as obstacles in crossing the road, completely depersonalized inside their automobiles.

 Occasionally someone might hoot out at me, grabbing my attention but mostly I would choose routes of alleyways and side streets without much traffic.